timtimtim3/DL2_EMPSN/blogpost.md

     <td colspan=2><b>Figure 10.</b> Validation MAE (QM9 alpha) with simplicial positions initialized to the mean of their parent nodes instead of zero (dark aqua) and also adding back the original edges into the graph (light orange).</td>
     </tr>
 </table>

-Figure 10 shows that initializing the positions of simplices to the mean of their parents' positions may improve performance on the validation set.
-Furthermore, it seems like adding back the initial connectivity may also slightly boost performance, but this is only a small effect and thus not definitive.

-**Experiment 3**
-Non-zero initialization?

-## 3. Results <!-- Vincent -->

-<span style="color:red;font-weight:bold;background-color:yellow">TODO</span>

-**Experiment 1**
-Adding simplicial transform with rips lift to the preprocessing of QM9 dataset prior to passing it to PNITA resulted in the worsening of performance compared to PNITA on the original dataset (MAE = 0.093 compared to MAE = 0.063 when we run PNITA as it is).

-FIGURE WITH CURVES!!!

-The reason for this worsening may be that Vietoris-Rips lift discards the initial connectivity of the graph and only incorporates distances between the nodes into the simplex creation.

-**Experiment 2**
-Discarding simplices that are not justified by the inital edges resulted in ... .
-This might be due to ... .

 ## 4. Conclusion